Lionell Spruill

 Lionell Spruill Sr. (born December 28, 1946, in South Norfolk, now Chesapeake, Virginia) is an American politician.
-A Democrat, Spruill has represented the 5th district of the Virginia Senate since 2017.
+A Democrat, Spruill represented the 5th district of the Virginia Senate from 2016 to 2024.
 Between 1994 and 2016, he was a member of the Virginia House of Delegates for the 77th district, made up of parts of the cities of Chesapeake and Suffolk.
+In June 2023, he failed to win the Democratic primary to retain his seat, after redistricting which placed him in the same district as veteran state senator, Louise Lucas.